Australia's Nobel Laureates and the Nobel Prize

 J Robin Warren and Barry James Marshall (2005)

 Robin Warren, then a senior pathologist at Royal Perth Hospital, first observed the presence of small curved bacteria in a biopsy from the lower part of the stomach in 1979.
 He teamed up with Barry Marshall, a registrar in the gastroenterology department, in 1981.

-Eradication of the bacteria resulted in healing of the gastritis and the ulcers rarely recurred.
+Eradication of the bacteria resulted in healing of the gastritis, and the ulcers rarely recurred.
 The implications of discovering the bacterium are significant.
 Peptic ulcer disease, once thought to be incurable, has been a major medical problem in most countries of the developed world.
 Now, treatment using antibiotics permanently eradicates ulcers.

 Peter Charles Doherty (1996)

-Professor Peter Doherty (b.
-1940) shared the Nobel Prize in Physiology or Medicine in 1996 with Swiss Professor Rolf M Zinkernagel (b.
-1944) for the discovery of how the immune system recognises virus-infected cells.
-The research, carried out from 1973 to 1975 in Canberra, has laid a foundation in understanding how general mechanisms used by the cellular immune system recognise both foreign microorganisms and self molecules.
+The two Nobel Laureates carried out the research at the John Curtin School of Medical Research in Canberra at the Australian National University.
+The research has laid a foundation in understanding how general mechanisms used by the cellular immune system recognise both foreign microorganisms and self molecules.
 During their studies of the response of mice to viruses, they found that white blood cells (lymphocytes) must recognise both the virus and certain self molecules – the so-called major histocompatibility antigens – to kill the virus-infected cells.

 John Warcup Cornforth (1975)